Watermelon Man (film): Cast

-In addition, songwriter and then-burgeoning actor Paul Williams (credited as Paul H. Williams), makes a brief appearance as an employment office clerk.
-Van Peebles also has a short cameo at the end of the film as a sign painter putting Jeff's name on his new office door.
+Songwriter and then-burgeoning actor Paul Williams appears as the job counselor.
+Van Peebles has a short cameo as a sign painter putting Jeff's name on his new office door.

 Production

 Herman Raucher wrote the script on spec in 1969, after realizing that several of his friends who espoused liberal sympathies still admitted to holding on to racist ideologies.
 Columbia Pictures liked the idea but were afraid to make the film without a black director; they hired Van Peebles based on his film Story of a Three Day Pass.

 Godfrey Cambridge plays the role of Jeff Gerber in whiteface for the first few minutes of the film, and then goes without the makeup when his character changes into a black man.
 Before Van Peebles had come into the project, the studio had told him that they were planning to cast a white actor like Alan Arkin or Jack Lemmon to play the part.
 Van Peebles suggested that they cast a black actor instead.

 Raucher and Van Peebles frequently clashed on set, as Raucher intended the movie to be a satire of white, liberal America, whereas Van Peebles wanted to change Raucher's script to make it a black power movie.
 Raucher ended up novelizing his own screenplay to ensure that his original vision for the story survived in some form.
 Writing the book himself also ensured that Van Peebles could not enact a clause in his contract that would have allowed him to write it.

 On the film's DVD release, Van Peebles says that Raucher wanted the film to end with Gerber waking up to discover that the events of the movie had only been a nightmare and convinced studio executives to allow him to film two alternate endings.
 Per Van Peebles, he only filmed the current ending of the movie, forgetting to shoot the "it was all a dream" ending "by accident."
 Raucher's novelization of his own script, however, includes the "workout" ending.